 In "Economics for a Higher Education" (International Review of Economics Education, 2004), William E. Becker warns that existing curricula risk being seen as irrelevant both by students and by economic researchers.
 He comments on the paucity of mentions of recent Nobel prize-winning research in current textbooks, and describes classroom experiments to introduce this work to students.

 In a 2007 conference keynote, Andy Ross of the GES describes the different questions tackled by economists in government and emphasises that a relatively small amount of them deal with "the economy".

 In "Turning the Tide: Bringing Economics Teaching into the Twenty First Century" (International Review of Economics Education, 2003), Paul Ormerod advocates the introduction of agent-based modelling in classes to counter what he describes as the dogmatism of the existing curriculum.

 The Economics Observatory is a new (2020) initiative with accessible articles using economic principles to explain topics in the news.

 The Journal of Economic Perspectives has a list of economic concepts and accessible articles that illustrate them, as alternatives to the standard examples.

 Tim Harford, author of "The Undercover Economist" gave a keynote talk at our 2007 conference, available as online video.
 It includes many examples of real-world examples of economic thinking.

-The METAL Project online videos illustrate the application of mathematical concepts, via economics, to a variety of real-world decisions.
+The METAL Project online videos and DeSTRESS videos illustrate the application of mathematical and statistical concepts, respectively, to a variety of real-world decisions.